Harshit-Ramolia/HackRush-2021-CTF/WriteUp.md

     After seeing the c code, we found out that, there is a `flag` variable in main function.
 The main function is opening a txt file and reading it and storing its value in `flag`.
 There is no way we could get the value of flag without the file, hence we can only get the flag variable by some exploitation on the sever end.

     We used format string vulnerability to obtain the hex values of the flag.
 As mentioned in [this article](https://ctf101.org/binary-exploitation/what-is-a-format-string-vulnerability/) `printf` can leak information from the stack if we input `%llx`.
 This gives the long long hex value from the stack.
-Using this information, we gave the input as a long string - <br>
+Using this information, we gave the input as a long string consisting of `%llx` as follows - <br>

     ```%llx %llx %llx %llx %llx %llx %llx %llx %llx %llx``` <br>